-In 2017, Lent begins Wednesday, 1 March We’re spoilt by the church calendar at this time of year!
-We’ve just had four weeks of candle-lighting at Advent, culminating, in our household, with this delightful moment on Christmas Day: Now we’re coming to the end of the two-week Christmas season, and then it’s only […]
+In 2022, Lent begins Wednesday, 2 March We’re spoilt by the church calendar at this time of year!
+We’ve just had four weeks of candle-lighting at Advent, culminating, in our household, with this delightful moment on Christmas Day: Now we’re coming to the end of the two-week Christmas season, and then it’s only a month […]

 Tag Archives: What’s the point of Lent?

-What do you need if you’re interested in Lent this year?
+In 2021, Lent begins Wednesday, 17 February What do you need if you’re interested in Lent this year?
 Do you want to do some kind of traditional or modern fasting?
 Do you want to try a new spiritual practice for six weeks, or do a new kind of change-the-world activity?
-Is there some aspect of Jesus’ life or character you want to […]
+Is there some aspect of Jesus’ […]

 As you can tell, I’m really enjoying exploring Lent on the blog this year.
 To help you navigate the labyrinth of posts coming from different angles, here’s a quick reference guide.
 Sacraparental Lent for Kids (and adults!)
 2014 These are the posts I have written or plan to write, with links to the ones that […]